BL19/HomeLink-Core/README.md

  - Socket API

 ## Contribute
-Please contribute to this project if the function is not totaly necessary please create a plugin for it.
-(No plugin is supported at this point)
+Please contribute to this project.
+If the function is not totaly necessary or an integration to a system (ex.
+Hue, Telldus) please create a plugin for it.

 ## Contact
  - Trello: https://trello.com/b/QsdmIUh7/homelink